Lefty Frizzell: Recording career

 Lefty's last big hit came in 1964 with the No. 1 song "Saginaw, Michigan", which earned him a Grammy nomination.
 The next year, "She's Gone, Gone, Gone" was his last Top 20 hit.
+However, "I Never Go Around Mirrors" from his last studio album The Legendary is considered one of the greatest country songs of all time.
+It has been recorded over 22 times since with Keith Whitley's version standing out as one of the best versions.

 Personal troubles, later years, and death

 Frizzell began a downward spiral after developing a debilitating alcohol problem.
 Despite his history of infidelity, arrests for sex with underage fans, contractual legal troubles, and automobile accidents, Alice Harper remained his wife, and their marriage produced three children.

-During the late 1960s he recorded many songs, but Columbia released very few.
+During the late 1960s, he recorded many songs, but Columbia released very few.
 Because of his declining record sales, he began to perform less.
 In 1968, he recorded with June Stearns as Agnes and Orville.

 In early 1972, Frizzell left Columbia Records and signed with ABC Records.
-That same year, he was inducted into the Nashville Songwriters Hall of Fame and his song "If You've Got the Money (I've Got the Time)" earned him the Grammy Hall of Fame Award.
+That same year, he was inducted into the Nashville Songwriters Hall of Fame; and his song "If You've Got the Money (I've Got the Time)" earned him the Grammy Hall of Fame Award in 1999.

-By this time drinking was taking a toll on him.
+By this time, drinking was taking a toll on him.
 He had developed chronic hypertension, his appearance had changed drastically, and his voice had deteriorated.
 On July 19, 1975, at age 47, Frizzell died of a massive stroke, and was buried at Forest Lawn Memorial Gardens in Goodlettsville, Tennessee.
 Frizzell was inducted into the Country Music Hall of Fame in October 1982.

 Guitar

 Frizzell's signature guitar was a 1949 Gibson J-200 (Model SJ-200).
 Originally built by the Gibson Guitar Corporation, it was retrofitted in early 1951 with a custom neck and pickguard by guitar maker and innovator Paul Bigsby.
 In a 2003 interview Merle Haggard recalled, "When I was a teenager, Lefty got me onstage [at the Rainbow Garden in Bakersfield, California] and handed me that guitar.
 That is the first guitar I played on a professional stage."
-For many years it had been on loan to and displayed at the Country Music Hall of Fame in Nashville, Tennessee.
-In January 2005 it was returned to the Frizzell family.
-It was later sold at auction by Retrofret, with an asking price of $350,000.
-Merle Haggard purchased the guitar and it remains a part of his estate.
+For many years, the guitar had been on loan to and displayed at the Country Music Hall of Fame in Nashville, Tennessee.
+In January 2005, it was returned to the Frizzell family and was later sold via auction by Retrofret, with an asking price of $350,000; Haggard purchased the guitar and it remains a part of his estate.